tensorpack/tensorpack/examples/ResNet/README.md

 The training follows the __exact__ recipe used by the [Training ImageNet in 1 Hour paper](https://arxiv.org/abs/1706.02677) and gets the same performance.
-Models trained with 8 GPUs and a total batch size of 256 is listed in the table below.
+Models trained with 8 GPUs and a total batch size of 256 are listed in the table below.

 This recipe has better performance than most open source implementations.
-In fact, many papers that claim to "improve" ResNet only compete with a lower baseline and they actually cannot beat this ResNet recipe.
+In fact, many papers that claim to "improve" ResNet by .5% only compete with a lower baseline and they actually cannot beat this ResNet recipe.

 | Model       | Top 5 Error | Top 1 Error | Download                                                                     |